itsmeipg/mpv-config/README.md

 # mpv-config

 # In progress

 - Basically major update coming soon that updates literally everything.
+- Add option to put profiles into submenu.
+Add option to change profile submenu name.
 - Add interpolation submenu instead of single toggle.
 Add options for tscale, tscale-clamp, tscale-radius, tscale-blur.
 Add profiles.
 - Change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.
 - Add color profiles.